alicelouise95/TryHackMe-writeups-Cybersecurity101/README.md

 # TryHackMe Writeups: Cybersecurity 101 Module

-This repository documents my progress through TryHackMe's Pre-Security course.
+This repository documents my progress through TryHackMe's Cyber security 101 course.
 Each file contains a summary of what I’ve learned in a given room, written in my own words.

 ---